visit/galaxy-docs/_includes/fuzzy-accommodation.md

     "Arrival": "2018-11-23T15:23:15.087Z", //DateTime - Mandatory, conforms to ISO 8601
     "Departure": "2018-11-23T15:23:15.088Z", //DateTime - Mandatory, conforms to ISO 8601
   },
-  "PersonConfigurations": [ //List of configurations for guest numbers.
-Cannot be empty, must represent at least one guest
+  //List of configurations for guest numbers.
+Each item represents a "room".
+  //Cannot be empty, must represent at least one guest "PersonConfigurations": [
     {
       "Adults": 0, //int - represents number of adults "ChildrenAges": [ //List of ints - each int represents the age of a child guest